atassis/adonis-openapi/README.md

 ### `ignore`

 Ignores specified paths.
-When used with a wildcard (\*), AutoSwagger will ignore everything matching before/after the wildcard.
+When used with a wildcard (\*), AdonisOpenapi will ignore everything matching before/after the wildcard.
 `/test/_`will ignore everything starting with`/test/`, whereas `\*/test`will ignore everything ending with`/test`.

 ### `common`